 The three founders of Fridady TV, Jock Millgårdh, Matias Olssn, Estelle Bodén, and their Legal counsel Almkvist, resigned in protest from Metronome and Endemol Shine.

-Friday TV and Metronome paid royalties to Swedish choir leader Caroline af Ughlas on the basis of her verbal idea which Jock Millgårdh and Matias Olsson developed and sold to NBC, and later the choir competition TV show, "Clash of the choirs" ("Körslaget"), was sold to seventeen territories.
-Swedish Caroline af Ugglas was acknowledged as the copyright owner of the verbal idea and was paid royalties and a profit share of the program without dispute.
+Friday TV and Metronome paid royalties to Swedish choir leader Caroline af Ugglas on the basis of her verbal idea which Jock Millgårdh and Matias Olsson developed and sold to NBC.
+Later the choir competition TV show, "Clash of the choirs" ("Körslaget"), was sold to seventeen territories.
+Swedish Caroline af Ugglas was acknowledged as copyright owner of the verbal idea and was paid royalties and a profit share of the program without dispute.